moby/moby/docs/sources/reference/commandline/cli.md

     Save an image(s) to a tar archive (streamed to STDOUT by default)

-      -o, --output=""    Write to an file, instead of STDOUT
+      -o, --output=""    Write to a file, instead of STDOUT

 Produces a tarred repository to the standard output stream.
 Contains all parent layers, and all tags + versions, or specified repo:tag, for